Folareen/time-tracking-dashboard/README.md

 ### What I learned
 I learned how to write scss and compile it to css.
 It was a very interesting process.
-Also learned more about css grid
+Also practiced more on my css grid skills

 ### Continued development